ivamiha/Laplacian/README.md

 ## Project checklist
 The date within brackets [dd/mm/yy] denotes the due date originally assigned during the planning of the project.
-A color code has been utilized to denote the "relevance" of the task:\
+A color code has been utilized to denote the "relevance" of the task\
 🟢 task necessary for project completion\
 🟡 task optional, but would ideally like to implement.